Green-Software-Foundation/green-software-principles/Principles/introduction.md

 # Introduction
 Green Software Engineering is an emerging discipline at the intersection of climate science, software design, electricity markets, hardware, and data center design.
 The Principles of Green Software are a core set of competencies needed to define, build and run green software applications.
 These principles form a shared understanding of what it means to be a Green Software Practitioner independent of:

-- Application domain.
+- Application domain
-- Industry.
+- Industry
-- Organisation size or type.
+- Organisation size or type
-- Cloud vendor or self-hosted.
+- Cloud vendor or self-hosted
-- Programming language or framework.
+- Programming language or framework

 Through understanding, a Green Software Practitioner can make decisions that have a meaningful impact on the carbon pollution of their applications.